9aia/thal/CONTRIBUTING.md

 ### Pushing Code to the Repositories

-Once set up, you can push your changes to both repositories with a single command:
+You can push your changes to both repositories with a single command:

 ```bash
 git push
 ```

+> [!WARNING]
+> If you haven't set up upstream, you can use the following command to push your changes to the repository:
+>
+> ```bash
+> git push --set-upstream origin main # or git push -u origin main
+> ```

 ### Previewing Builds